Frequently Asked Questions

 ► How do I pay for my visit?

-We will bill a primary and secondary insurance company when an assignment of benefits is received.
+We will bill primary and secondary insurance companies when an assignment of benefits is received.
 You should check with your insurance carrier about the coverage and benefits provided by your specific plan.
 Referrals, deductibles, non-covered services, co-pays, and any balances not paid by your insurance carrier(s) will be your responsibility.

 ► Do you accept my insurance?

 We have contracts with all the major insurance carriers (BCBS, Aetna, Cigna, Humana, UnitedHealthcare, Tricare Standard, and various other PPO Networks).
 As a courtesy to you, we will bill all insurance companies with which you have a policy, but we cannot guarantee coverage from any of them.